 The Fourth Circuit also presided over Liberty University v.
 Geithner, which originated from the US District Court for the Western District of Virginia and was similarly dismissed for lack of standing in September 2011.
 The court ruled that it could not address the issues raised in the lawsuit because it dealt with tax law issues that would not be ripe until the individual mandate took effect in 2014.
-Liberty University petitioned the US Supreme Court for certiorari in October 2011.
+Liberty University petitioned the US Supreme Court for certiorari in for certiorari was denied.

-Numerous other challenges to the ACA were also dismissed for lack of standing by federal district courts in Missouri, the District of Columbia, New Jersey, New Hampshire, and Mississippi.
+Numerous other challenges to the ACA were also dismissed for lack of standing by federal district courts in Missouri, the District of Columbia, New Jersey, New Hampshire, and Mississippi; this, too, was denied.

 In June 2011, the US Court of Appeals for the Sixth Circuit upheld the individual mandate in Thomas More Law Center v.
 Obama.
 That lawsuit was originally brought by the Thomas More Law Center (TMLC) and was dismissed by the US District Court for the Eastern District of Michigan.
 The parties had held oral arguments before the court earlier that month.
 The Sixth Circuit's ruling was described as "devastatingly convincing" by former US Solicitor General and JURIST Guest Columnist Charles Fried in Forum.
 TMLC became the first party to an ACA lawsuit to file a petition for certiorari in the US Supreme Court in July 2011.